elixir-europe/infectious-diseases-toolkit/contribute/editorial-board-guide.md

 ### Overview of the file structure in GitHub

-The content of the website is built up using markdown files found in the [root](https://github.com/elixir-europe/infectious-diseases-toolkit) of the repository, spread in subdirectories according to the website section (attributing-credit, data-analysis, data-communication, data-description, ...).
+The content of the website is built up using markdown files found in the [root](https://github.com/elixir-europe/infectious-diseases-toolkit) of the repository, spread in subdirectories according to the website section (data-analysis, data-communication, data-description, ...).

 ### Markdown file naming